 Important Notice

 The following product terms and conditions apply in addition to our Booking Terms and Conditions (available on our website) and terms and conditions of the relevant travel service provider.
-Prices quoted are valid for sale until 31 January 2026 for travel during the period specified (if applicable) unless otherwise stated or sold out prior.
+Prices quoted are valid for sale until 31 March 2026 for travel during the period specified (if applicable) unless otherwise stated or sold out prior.
 All prices are per person, twin share (unless otherwise stated), subject to availability and may be withdrawn or varied without notice.
 All savings are included in the advertised price.
 Some categories may have obstructed views.
 Airfare (including internal flights) is not included unless otherwise stated and, if included, is economy class unless otherwise stated.
 Components of the total price including local payments, “resort fees”, “national park fees”, “trip kitties” and food funds (if applicable) may be payable direct to the supplier on arrival or to your travel consultant prior to your departure.
 Where applicable, these payments are included in the total price quoted.
+The exclsusive discount is valid for in-store or Contact Centre bookings made with Cruiseabout and applies to any Viking Cruises river, ocean or expedition cruise of up to 15 days in length.
+Valid for new bookings only, made between 1 March 2026 and 2 April 2026.
+The discount cannot be used towards deposits and is not combinable with any other offer, voucher or promotion.
+The $300 per booking discount will be applied to the final booking price, with a maximum of one discount allowed per booking.
+Bookings must include a river, ocean or expedition cruise component to be eligible.
+The voucher has no cash value and cannot be refunded, exchanged, transferred, or redeemed for cash, credit, or foreign exchange products.
+This voucher is not valid for use by Flight Centre Travel Group employees.
+Offer expires at 11:55pm AEST on 2 April 2026.
 Fly Free is economy flight(s) for both guests up to the value of AU$2,500 per person (pp) to/from Australia/New Zealand.
 If the flight cost exceeds AU$2,500pp the guest will cover the difference.
 If flights are cheaper than AU$2,500pp the unused portion of the air funds will be waived and cannot be transferred towards any other portion of the booking or any other person.
 A guest can use the AU$2,500pp to instead upgrade to business class or premium economy (booked through Viking) with AU$2,500pp off the business/premium economy airfare and the difference to be covered by the guest.
 Upgrade flight cost difference is to be paid at the time of flight booking.
 Any flight cost difference is to be paid at the time of flight booking.
 Applicable if flights are booked through Viking and must be booked in conjunction with a selected 2026/2027/2028 Viking River cruise.
 Flights are Viking’s choice of airline for selected major gateways in AU/NZ: ADL/AKL/BNE/CBR/CHC/CNS/DRW/HBA/LST/MEL/OOL/PER/SYD/WLG.
-Guest must return their air form to Viking within 14 business days of receiving request for flights.
+Guest must return their air form to Viking within 14 business days of receiving request for flights, otherwise Viking reserve the right to remove the free air promo and apply the respective in lieu of flights discount.
 Viking will reach out to you or your travel advisor once flights are in the date range, at this point you may nominate your preferred departure/arrival dates.
 Both guests must be on the same airline booking (PNR) and fly together in both directions.
 Solo guests for River can use up to AU$5,000 towards their flights.
 Any unused portion of the air funds will be waived and cannot be transferred towards any other portion of the booking or any other person or booking.
-Gratuities are not included unless otherwise stated.
-Cruiseabout exclusive savings up to $600 per couple are based on savings of $400 per couple on Viking River cruises 15 days or less and savings of $600 per couple on Viking River cruises 16 days or more.
-Cruiseabout exclusive savings end 31 January 2026 and are valid for new bookings made between 1 January and 31 January 2026 only.
-Prices shown are fully inclusive of taxes, levies and government charges current at the time of publication.
-Additional supplier conditions and travel restrictions may apply.
-Prices shown are for payments made by cash in store or by BPAY.
-Payments made in store by credit card will incur a surcharge (see Booking Terms and Conditions for further details).
-Prices quoted are accurate as of 5 January 2026 and may be higher depending on date of purchase and date of travel.
+Gratuities are not included unless otherwise stated Prices quoted are accurate as of 3 March 2026 and may be higher depending on date of purchase and date of travel.
 Cruiseabout cannot guarantee that any particular product will still be available at the following prices, or for your exact dates of travel.
 At the time of making your booking, prices may differ to the price displayed on the website.
-Terms and exclusions apply.
-Member tier determines benefit access.
-Some earn exclusions apply (incl service, change/cancellation & merchant fees, gift card purchases and bookings with brand credit).
-Some products redeemable in store only and min and max point redemption values apply.
-Ask in store or visit https://rewards.cruiseabout.com.au/world360-rewards for full details.
 Please contact your Cruiseabout Travel Advisor to obtain the latest up to date information regarding applicable prices, fees and charges, taxes, availability, blackout dates (such as school holidays), seasonal surcharges and other terms and conditions which may apply.
+View our full Terms and Conditions.
 View our full Terms and Conditions.
 (VIKRDEC3)